swisnl/json-api-server/README.md

 * ?lang={language}: (Requires the configure-locale middleware) to change the php locale to the desired language and automatically translates all translatable models

 ### Optional middleware
-There are 2 optional middlewares:
+There are 3 optional middlewares:

+* inspect_content_type: Highly recommended.
+It ensures that the requests should be in json format.
+If it's in another format it throws a ContentTypeNotSupportedException.
 * route_permission_middleware: used to check if a user has permission to acces an API endpoint
 * configure-locale: used to configure the language for translating your responses.
 Also configurable by using the URL paramater ?lang={language}